-First monkeypox case found in Wales
+First monkeypox case identified in Wales as UK procures 20,000 vaccine doses

 “We are reassuring people that monkeypox does not usually spread easily between people, and the overall risk to the general public is low.
 It is usually a mild self-limiting illness, and most people recover within a few weeks.
 However, severe illness can occur in some individuals.”

+It comes as the UK Health Security Agency announced that it has procured more than 20,000 doses of a vaccine typically used to protect against smallpox, which is a similar viral infection to monkeypox.

+People who come into contact with infected individuals are being offered the vaccine and asked to isolate at home for three weeks, as the virus has a long incubation time and it can take several weeks for symptoms to emerge.

-The UK Health Security Agency (UKHSA) said a notable proportion of the cases identified to date have been among people who are gay and bisexual, adding that these groups should be alert to new rashes or lesions that form on any part of their body.
+A notable proportion of the cases identified to date in the UK are among gay and bisexual men, who have been told to be alert to new rashes or lesions that form on any part of their body.

 Dr Susan Hopkins, chief medical adviser at UKHSA, said: “We are continuing to promptly identify further monkeypox cases in England through our extensive surveillance and contact tracing networks, our vigilant NHS services, and thanks to people coming forward with symptoms.”